 In this arrangement, all the participating channels are continuously building off and complementing one another.
 As a marketer, it is your responsibility to leverage this interconnectedness to manufacture intelligent cross-channel moments.

 Suppose a customer has just completed a purchase on your website.
-First, send them an order confirmation message via email.
+First, send them an order confirmation email.
 In this email, prompt them to download your application to receive continuous order-related updates.

 Once the item is ready to be shipped, send them real-time updates over SMS or push app notifications rather than email.
+You must be clear and concise about your updates due to push notification character limits.
 People are more likely to check updates on their phones than open their email inboxes.

 Test, Measure, and Optimize